ksu-is/Guess-Who/README.md

-# Guess Who
+# Guess Who!

 The Guess Who program will allow you to participate in a guessing-game.
 Here you will guess the identity of the randomly chosen character.
-You will be given 8 chances to narrow down your potential person.
+You will be given the allowance of 20 questions to narrow down your potential person.

 Features to narrow down on include:
- - Gender
  - Hair color
  - Eye color
- - What they're wearing (i.e. glasses, hat)
+ - What they're wearing (i.e. glasses, hat, shirt color)

-# Test
-I added this section to demonstrate committing a change in my README file.